mhanauer/SkillsECLSKLongMissingPropMulti/README.md

 $$ Level~2~Slope:~~~{\beta_{xj} = \gamma_{x0} + u_{xj}} ~~~ (1.2)$$
 $$Mixed~model: ~~~{y_{ij} = \gamma_{00}+\gamma_{10}(Time_{ij})*(Private_{j}) + \gamma_{x0}*(X)+ \gamma_{0j}*(Q) + u_{xj} + u_{0j} + e_{ij}} ~~~(1.3)$$
-Now I will put the model into nlme to analyze it longitudinally.
-The first model is the null model that only contains the intercept for each person (i.e. their average self control value over time).
-Then we compare the null model to a model with the covariates of interest with variable of interest the interaction between time and the PUBPRI variable where each person receives their own intercept and then compare that model to a model where each person receives their and intercept and slope (i.e. trajectory of a person’s self control over time).
-I then compare each model using the anova package, which in all cases indicates that the model with random intercepts and slopes is a better fit relative to the null and random intercepts only models.

 Here I am going to mean center the continuous variables to reduce the potential effect of multicollinearity.
 ```{r}
 head(ECLSK1)